A Walter Ulric Story

 “Gremlins,” I mumbled, taking my seat at the desk.

-The kids stared at me; a red-haired girl, flanked by a dirty-blond boy and a dark-haired boy.
+The kids stared at me; a red-haired girl flanked by a dirty-blond boy and a dark-haired boy.
 The red-head eyed me with an expression I normally associate with Sheriff Donne or Deputy Julia.
 The dark-haired boy looked at me with a mixture of fear and wonder.
-The dirty-blonde looked under impressed.
+The dirty-blond looked less than impressed.

 “Is there… something I can help y’all with?”
 I asked the kids.